 The application for the History and Studio route must include both a written statement and a list of proposed courses.
 It must be approved by an advisor from both Art History and Studio Art and be submitted to the department’s administrative assistant before registering for the major.

 History and Studio students whose projects have a Studio emphasis have the opportunity to take the Senior Tutorial (ARTS 418) with permission of the instructor and to participate in the senior Studio exhibition.
-Those students with a History emphasis can apply to write a thesis and, if accepted, will be admitted to the required Winter Study and Senior Thesis Seminar (ARTH 494) which culminate in a thesis and thesis presentation.
-Or, a student may propose a senior independent study.
+Those students with an Art History emphasis can apply to write a thesis and, if accepted, will be admitted to the required Winter Study and Senior Honors Seminar (ARTH 494) which culminate in a thesis and thesis presentation.
+Or, a student may propose a senior independent study in order to pursue Honors.

 For more information on requirements, refer to the Course Catalog.